L. Vijayalakshmi: Acting career

 Many of Vijayalakshmi's films include the Bhangra dance form.
 One such film is Kudiyirundha Koyil, which features the song, Aadaludan Paadalai Kettu Rasipathilethan Sugam Sugam, with MGR in her partner role.

 Vijayalakshmi's Tamil language film debut was Paadhai Theriyudhu Paar (1960), and she also acted in "Aalukkoru Veedu".
 Although it won a National Film Award for Best Feature Film in Tamil, the movie was not a commercial success.
 Some suggested Vijaylakshmi should have danced in this movie, but the director indicated she had not because her character did not know how to dance.

 In 1964, Vijayalakshmi was cast in the S. Balachander movie Bommai, a Tamil suspense thriller.
 It was shown for at least a hundred days in Madras theatres.
 Ooty Varai Uravu (1967) directed by C.V.
 Sridhar was one of her most popular Tamil movies.

 Personal life

 In 1969, while shooting Ooty Varai Uravu, Vijayalakshmi married her brother's friend, Surajit Kumar De Dutta, an agricultural scientist working in Philippines.
 After getting married, Vijayalakshmi took the Benares Hindu matriculation exam as a private candidate.
 She then completed Bcom in Madras University through correspondence.
 In 1969, she moved to Manila, Philippines.
 In 1977, when Morarji Desai, the prime minister of India (1977 - 1979) visited Manila, the Indian Embassy asked Vijayalakshmi to dance at an official function.
 In 1991, Vijayalakshmi moved to the United States.
 She became an auditor and was employed as a budgeting officer at Virginia Polytechnic University.

-She pursued Masters in Accounting and CPA (Certified Public Accounting equal to CA in India) in Virginia Polytechnic Institute and State University (in Blacksburg, Virginia), commonly known as Virginia Tech.
+She pursued Masters in Accounting and CPA (Certified Public Accounting) in Virginia Polytechnic Institute and State University (in Blacksburg, Virginia), commonly known as Virginia Tech.
 Now she is residing Davis, California where her only son has a software company in Silicon Valley.